fedimint/fedimint/docs/backup_and_recovery.md

 ### Federation provided backup snapshot storage

-In principle, the encrypted backup snapshot could be stored anywhere, privately or publically, but for the user's convenience, the Federation provides the ability to store and retrieve them.
+In principle, the encrypted backup snapshot could be stored anywhere, privately or publicly, but for the user's convenience, the Federation provides the ability to store and retrieve them.

 The client creates a backup request containing: